WordPress/gutenberg/packages/e2e-test-utils/README.md

 _Parameters_

--   _searchTerm_ `string`: The text to search the Block Directory blocks for.
+-   _searchTerm_ `string`: The term by which to find the Block Directory block to insert.

 ### insertPattern